25 Things You Should Know about Lyme Disease

 Some people assert that natural methods repel bugs as well as more pernicious repellants.
-Others are somewhat less certain of their efficacy.
-However, they're worth a try if you'd prefer to avoid harsh chemicals.
+Others are somewhat less certain of their efficacy, but they might be worth a try for people who are adamant about avoiding harsh chemicals.
 Essential oils can be applied to both skin and clothing, or mixed with witch hazel to make a spray.
 The oils that are most effective against ticks are pennyroyal, lemongrass, eucalyptus, and citronella.

 Taking a shower immediately on coming into the house is another way to remove ticks that haven't attached yet.
 Use a scrubby sponge or rough washcloth to brush them off.

-Either before or during the shower, methodically check every part of your body for ticks, both visually and with your hands.
+Either before or during the shower, check every part of the body methodically for ticks, visually and with the hands.
 Particular places to check are around the ankle where socks end, up the legs, behind the knees, the groin area, underarms, neck, scalp, and behind ears.

 Dogs are especially prone to getting bitten by ticks and should be checked after they've been outside, even if they have a collar or spot-on treatment.
-Check ears, under the collar, between toes, under legs, and basically everywhere you would check on a human.
+Check ears, under the collar, between toes, under legs, and basically everywhere a human would be checked.
 Running a fine-tooth comb through the dog's fur may help catch any lurking ticks.

 There are many old wives' tales about things you can put on ticks that will make them "back out."
 But they won't back out -- once attached, they stay that way until they are good and ready to leave, unless they are pulled out.
 So forget the nail polish and petroleum jelly -- they don't work.
 Don't try to burn the tick with a match, either.